We want to develop more climate-friendly materials to build the city's streets and squares with and what could be better to start with than concrete?

 Therefore, the City of Helsingborg invited concrete companies to develop products with a lower climate footprint for land contracts.
 One company responded and together we have developed a new product, a concrete slab with 20% less emissions in the manufacturing phase than a normal concrete slab.
 In our work, we have also taken into account transport, dimensioning and physical sustainability in order to further reduce the climate impact.

-We call the plate Siena 233 Eklöv, and it has a pattern printed on the surface from Helsingborg's city tree oak.
+We call the slab Siena 233 Eklöv, and it has a pattern printed on the surface from Helsingborg's city tree, the oak.
+It can be seen, among other things, at Grönkulla park and outside Drottningen at Drottninghög.
+The slab will also be laid in the station areas of Ödåkra, Kattarp and Maria.